Ulster County Salvation Army assistance programs.

 Both short term financial assistance and long term support may be available in Ulster and Kingston from the Salvation Army.
 Hundreds of local families are faced with going hungry every month and many others struggle with paying their rent and energy bills.
-Case managers from the non-profit may be able to pass out cash for these needs and more importantly help people get back on track for long term self-sufficiency.
+Case managers from the non-profit may be able to pass out cash for paying bills or housing, or money for addressing those these needs.
+They also more importantly help people get back on track for long term self-sufficiency.

 Meals and food may be served.
 Programs that are available from the Salvation Army can provide free hot meals, snacks and drinks.
 Most centers in the New York region will offer this form of assistance.
 Or if the location doesn't have an on site food bank then they will have referrals.
 Also, during times of a disaster, these meal services can be performed at congregate feeding sites such as mobile kitchens in Ulster County, community centers, and even shelters.